Primary Navigation Mobile

 • We're covering 320-500 litres of extra storage

-If you’re in need of some extra storage for your next road trip, car roof boxes can make the difference between an easy trip and one that you’ll regret slightly.
+If you’re in need of some extra storage for your next winter road trip, car roof boxes can make the difference between an easy trip and one that you’ll regret slightly.
 Not, of course, before you get a set of roof racks installed.

 Roof boxes provide a few hundred litres of extra storage space on a part of your car that would otherwise be unoccupied, the roof.
 These hinged boxes open up and can easily store suitcases, boxes and other items that eat up valuable cabin space.

-Naturally, you’ll need roof racks before fitting either a roof box or roof bag.
+Naturally, you’ll need roof racks before fitting either a roof box or even a roof bag.
 It’s also worth looking at where you can store your roof box when it’s not installed on your car.
 After all, an empty roof box will do nothing but spoil your fuel economy so it’s a good idea only to use it when required.

-The best roof boxes at a glance:
+The best roof boxes tested 2024 at a glance:

 We love the extra versatility these things can provide, sometimes doubling a car’s storage capacity.
 That’s why we’re bringing you the best roof boxes for your next big trip.
 And if you’re stuck for somewhere to place your bikes, have a look at our guide on the best bike racks for your car.